– Warmline Assistant – AM Shift –

 The Warmline Assistant performs a wide range of duties including but not limited to the following:

-- Serves as a Warmline Help Desk staff person 5 days a week/4 hours each day, responding to information, support and referral requests from consumers, family members and friends
+- Serves as a Warmline Help Desk support person, responding to information, support and referral requests from consumers, family members and friends

 - Responds to Warmline clients in person, or via phone or email